hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 1. Print out the values stored in the `samplegroup` component.

-2. From the `all_data` component of the list, extract the number of counts for geneX for `samplename= 'C2'`.
+2. From the `all_data` component of the list, extract the `age` column.
+From the aga values select only the last 5 values.

 ***